-Thomas Stanley Bowen of Indianapolis, died November 27, 2013.
-Tom was born in Dodgeville, Wisc., July 24, 1924.
-After serving in the Navy as a torpedoman first class on the USS Bennion, he attended Carleton College where he earned a BA in psychology in 1950.
-After graduation, Tom was the assistant director of admissions at Carleton College for five years.
-Next, he worked until retirement as a manufacturer’s representative for Dick Bigler Associates, Inc., of Goshen, IN.
+Thomas Stanley Bowen of Indianapolis was Lucy’s Dad and a great source of inspiration to her and other family members.
+Tom was born in Dodgeville, Wisconsin, July 24, 1924.
+After serving in the Navy as a torpedo man first class on the USS Bennion.
+He attended Carleton College where he earned a BA in Psychology (1950).
+After graduation, Tom was the Assistant Director of Admissions at Carleton College for five years.
+He worked until retirement as a manufacturer’s representative for Dick Bigler Associates, Inc., of Goshen, Indiana.
 Tom was a member of Meridian Street Methodist Church.

 Tom was an avid golfer, wood worker, bible student, opera buff, and birder.
 In 1989, he became legally blind.
 This change in circumstances led him to become a dedicated listener to books on tape and to work as a volunteer at the Indianapolis Children’s Museum.
 Tom enjoyed greeting and stamping the hands of thousands of children who visited the museum.
 Throughout his life, family and friends appreciated his wonderful sense of humor.

-Terry has been a friend to Lucy almost since the inception of Bowen McCauley Dance (BMD) in 1996.
+Terry Holzheimer was a friend to Lucy almost from the start of Bowen McCauley Dance Company (1996).
 He was supportive of Lucy’s participation in Arlington’s arts incubator program and always generous with advice and introductions that would strengthen the organization.

-At BMD, we had a great appreciation for the value Terry saw in the arts and his commitment to the arts as an integral part of the economy.
+At BMDC, we had a great appreciation for the value Terry saw in the performing arts and his commitment to the arts as an integral part of the local economy.